 Tier 1 (Entrepreneur)

 With regards to the Tier 1 (Entrepreneur) visa, the government noted that this category is in need of substantial reform, as it has a significant record of low-quality projects which contributed a ‘little or nothing’ to the UK economy.
 Such changes are also explained by rising financial crimes such as money laundering and fraud.

 This follows the Migration Advisory Committee (MAC) review and reports published as far back as 2015, which were covered previously in our blog.
 The upcoming changes were therefore in some way expected in some way or form.

-The Tier 1 Entrepreneur category has thus been decided to be scrapped after 30 March 2019.
+The Tier 1 Entrepreneur category will now be scrapped for new applicants after 30 March 2019.
 This will, however, not affect the migrants that are already on this visa category who are applying for extension or ILR.